How to Get Rid of Opossums in the Attic

 Exclusion

-To avoid possums from entering your home, be sure to repair any voids or openings around the home or structure, such as damaged fences, damaged windows and doors, or holes along walls, large vents, and roofing.
+To prevent possums from entering your home, be sure to repair any voids or openings around the home or structure, such as damaged fences, windows and doors, holes along walls, large vents, and roofing.

 Be sure to trim tree branches back away from the edge of your roof.
-Opossums will oftentimes find access to your attic by first getting to your roof from overgrown tree branches.
+Opossums will often gain access to your attic through overgrown tree branches.

 Key Takeaways

 • Opossums are nocturnal animals with gray fur, a white face, and a long hairless tail.
-They can climb your house and enter your attic if an opening is large enough.
-Possums can potentially destroy the insulation in your attic, as well as leaving behind droppings and odor.
+If an opening is large enough, they can climb your house and enter your attic.
+Possums can potentially destroy the insulation in your attic and leave behind droppings and an odor.

-• Bait the live trap with a sweet treat like a honeybun with an open wrapper, or half of a slightly mashed banana.
-Make sure the bait is placed behind the trigger plate of the trap.
+• Bait the live trap with a sweet treat, such as a honeybun with an open wrapper or half of a slightly mashed banana.
+Make sure the bait is placed behind the trap's trigger plate.

 • Check the trap once in the morning and once in the evening.
-Once an opossum is caught, check with your local authorities to make sure you safely and correctly release it.
+Once an opossum is caught, check with your local authorities to ensure you safely and correctly release it.

 Questions and Answers